LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/training-key-types.md

 # What are the different types of Training Keys and how can they be used?

 Training Keys are a great feature in the One Learn Training Management System (TMS).
 You can use training keys to quickly and easily enroll students into both instructor-led and self-paced training without the need to manually create each enrollment or course assignment.
 Training keys can be aligned with classes, course assignments, and subscriptions.

+## Types

 We have several different types of training keys that can be used for different purposes, each with their own advantages:

 - [Class Enrollment Training Keys](#class-enrollment-training-keys) - individual keys, one per student, used to create enrollments in an instructor-led class or event.
 - [Event Training Keys](#event-training-keys) - one key per event/class used to create enrollments in an instructor-led class or event.